MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-app-service-deno-02.md

 In this step, you create a simple Deno api using Deno's built-in webserver.
 You then run the app locally.

-1. In a terminal or command prompt, navigate to a location where you want to create the app folder.
+1. In a terminal or command prompt, navigate to a location where you want to create the app folder and create a new folder called `deno-demo`.

 1. Create a `demo.ts` file with the following command